contentacms/contentajs/.emdaer/docs/notes.md

 - Validate the request bodies before reaching the CMS using the resource schemas.
 - Filter requests that the CMS should not be bothered with using the resource lists.
 - Make sure to mention that the _Contenta Redis_ module needs to be enabled.
+- Make sure to mention that the /healthckeck is for auto-scaling policies.